This Islamic stairway comprises more than 300 steps which are cut into the rock all the way down to the river at the bottom of the...

 Museo Lara information

-Lara Jurado has been a collector since the age of 10.
+The museum is the private collection of Juan Antonio Lara Jurado who has been a collector since the age of 10.
 Now in his 70s, he still lives above the museum, but his living space is set to shrink as he wants to expand still further.
 You name it, it is here: priceless, historic collections of clocks, weapons, radios, gramophones, sewing machines, telephones, opera glasses, Spanish fans, scales, cameras and far, far more.